South Carolina · South

 Is Lyme disease common in Greenville County?

-Greenville County reports about 1 Lyme cases per 100,000 people a year (U.S. CDC), the 176th-highest of 1378 counties in the South and the 2nd-highest of South Carolina's 46 counties.
+Greenville County reports about 1 Lyme cases per 100,000 people a year (U.S. CDC), in the top 23% of U.S. counties for reported Lyme disease (the 2nd-highest of South Carolina's 46 counties).
 Lyme is a smaller factor here than in the Northeast, but TickZone still uses this county rate as part of the disease baseline behind every town's score, alongside local lone-star tick pressure.

 All towns in Greenville County